Union Internationale de Pentathlon Moderne: World Para Championships

+UIPM adopted Para-Sport Regulations in 2017 and launched a recruitment drive for classifiers, according to the Union Internationale de Pentathlon Moderne (UIPM).
+The first sport introduced is Para Laser Run.

 Pentathlon World Cup

 A World Cup series for both men and women has been organised since 1990.
 Each year, between 4 and 6 World Cup competitions and a World Cup Final are organised, and the whole package is called the World Cup, renamed in 2018 as the UIPM Pentathlon World Cup.
 The best 36 athletes qualify for the World Cup Final via a league table constructed from their three best results at World Cup competitions.
 Prize money is also available.

 Continental championships

 Continental championships are organised by the Confederations of UIPM: Africa, Asia, Europe, Oceania, South America and NORCECA (North America, Central America and Caribbean).